adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 thing we can clearly see here is that cluster1 shows higher PC3 value than other clusters on average.
-We already mentioned above that the more tweets one has made in 'politics','travel', and 'computers' categories, the more PC3 scores one will get.
-And we can recall that users in cluster1 have a high interest in 'computers', 'travel', and 'politics'.
+We already mentioned above that the more tweets one has made in ‘politics’, ‘travel’, and ‘computers’ categories, the more PC3 scores one will get.
+And we can recall that users in cluster1 have a high interest in ‘computers’, ‘travel’, and ‘politics’.
 This correspondence fortifies our finding that clustering and PCA can share something in common.

 ![](HW3_final_files/figure-markdown_strict/3.4.15-1.png)

+### Conclusion

+By using the clustering approach, we were able to find interesting market segments that stand out in NutrientH20’s social-media audience.
+We were able to identify some patterns in groups of correlated interests that we believe can help to position the company’s brand to maximally appeal to each market segment.
+And by using the principal component analysis, we can confirm that the patterns we’ve seen in clustering analysis are still valid in the PCA.
+Considering different patterns shown in each cluster, the company will be able to establish customized strategies for each market segment.